Posted in: EventsLast update: 10/09/19

 - Use a photo contest to share images that make your followers think of peace, inspire them, or illustrate the problems which we face in today’s world.

 - If your followers are especially active and creative, invite them to participate in a video contest.

 If you choose a video contest, you’ll be in good company.
-In fact, the United Nations itself is running a video campaign this year!
-Contributors can share recordings of themselves reading the Universal Declaration of Human Rights, in a rainbow of different languages.
+Last year, the United Nations itself ran a video campaign this year!
+Contributors shared recordings of themselves reading the Universal Declaration of Human Rights, in a rainbow of different languages.

 Open the contest to all

 In any promotional campaign, you want to maximize participation.
 So it’s important that your followers can take part easily.
 Share your campaign on all your social networks, including Facebook, Twitter, Instagram and YouTube.